Eye color: Gray

 Like blue eyes, gray eyes have a dark epithelium at the back of the iris and a relatively clear stroma at the front.
-One possible explanation for the difference in the appearance of gray and blue eyes is that gray eyes have larger deposits of collagen in the stroma, so that the light that is reflected from the epithelium undergoes Mie scattering (which is not strongly frequency-dependent) rather than Rayleigh scattering (in which shorter wavelengths of light are scattered more).
+One possible explanation for the difference in appearance between gray and blue eyes is that gray eyes have larger deposits of collagen in the stroma, so that the light that is reflected from the epithelium undergoes Mie scattering (which is not strongly frequency-dependent) rather than Rayleigh scattering (in which shorter wavelengths of light are scattered more).
 This would be analogous to the change in the color of the sky, from the blue given by the Rayleigh scattering of sunlight by small gas molecules when the sky is clear, to the gray caused by Mie scattering of large water droplets when the sky is cloudy.
 Alternatively, it has been suggested that gray and blue eyes might differ in the concentration of melanin at the front of the stroma.

 Gray eyes can also be found among the Algerian Shawia people of the Aurès Mountains in Northwest Africa, in the Middle East/West Asia, Central Asia, and South Asia.
-The Greek goddess Athene appears with gray eyes (γλαυκῶπις).
+In the Iliad, the Greek goddess Athene is said to have gray eyes (γλαυκῶπις).
 Under magnification, gray eyes exhibit small amounts of yellow and brown color in the iris.

 Gray is the second-rarest natural eye color after green, with 3% of the world's population having it.